Tyshion Nautese Hicks – Sentenced to 3 Years

 Tyshion Nautese Hicks was sentenced to three years for her role in a scheme to defraud the Georgia Department of Labor.

-VIENNA, GA (STL.News) A Georgia woman, Tyshion Nautese Hicks, was sentenced on October 24, 2024, for her role in a scheme to defraud the Georgia Department of Labor (GaDOL) out of tens of millions of dollars in benefits meant to assist unemployed individuals during the COVID-19 pandemic.
+VIENNA, GA (USPress.News) A Georgia woman, Tyshion Nautese Hicks, was sentenced on October 24, 2024, for her role in a scheme to defraud the Georgia Department of Labor (GaDOL) out of tens of millions of dollars in benefits meant to assist unemployed individuals during the COVID-19 pandemic.

 Tyshion Nautese Hicks, 32, of Vienna, was sentenced to 12 years in prison, three years of supervised release, and ordered to pay restitution in an amount to be determined at a later date.
 Tyshion Nautese Hicks’ total sentence includes a penalty of three consecutive years in prison, imposed yesterday in relation to a separate charge of illegal possession of a machine gun prosecuted by the US Attorney’s Office for the Middle District of Georgia.